Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 “The reason for the interest in the Turfan region, as with the Atacama region in Chili and Peru where massive nitrate deposits exist was in the first place the existence of the oldest naturally mummified human bodies.
 In both the Atacama region and the Turfan depression, natural mummification occurred as a result of the driest climate on earth and the very cold nighttime temperatures, but also due to the natural presence of nitrate in the soil.
 The link between what the people observed in their relatives not decaying and the salts that contributed to this was obvious to the inhabitants of these regions.
 Besides this, Turfan was a major trading location with ample contact with the rest of the world for them to know how unusual this is.”

-A third clue comes to us in the form of evidence of a sophisticated understanding of nitrate salt as medicine in the general proximity of Turfan.
-This comes to us from a city about 800kg to the east, Dunhuang.
+A third clue is evidence of a sophisticated understanding of nitrate salt as medicine in the general proximity of Turfan.
+This comes to us from a city about 800km to the east, Dunhuang.

 On 25 June 1900, a Daoist monk, Wang Yuanlu, discovered a manuscript in the Mogao caves close to Dunhuang.
 It is a mix of religious and secular documents dating from the 5th to the early 11th centuries.
 One text is of particular interest to us, referred to as the Dunhuang Medical Text.
 The text is attributed to the famous Daoist alchemist and physician Toa Hongjing (CE 456 – 536).
 (Cullen, C, Lo, V.; 2005) There is evidence that it relies on earlier traditions from the Han and Sui Dynasties.
 “The original was decorated with images of the Three Daoist Lords and the Twelve Constellations, indicating links with Doist traditions.”
 In translation, it reads as follows: